Valid for versions 82 through the latest version

 In the Filters by Users table, click Manage Filters next to the desired email account.

-Enter a test email message in the Filter Test text box.Note:Include the characters or words you configured for your filter.
+Enter a test email message in the Filter Test text box.Note:Include the characters, words, and conditions that you configured for your filter.